Juan-Fuente-T/NFT/README.md

 To mint an NFT, use the `mint` function by sending the required payment in Ether.
 The price per NFT is 0.1 Ether.

-Example of minting an NFT in Solidity:
+Example of minting an NFT:

 `
 function mint() public payable {